SupachotT/API_Service/Web_Service_Gin/README.md

-# Format to GET or POST in PowerShell
+# Format to GET or POST in PowerShell using Crul.exe

 ## GET

 ```